QualiTorque/qualitorque.github.io/docs/environment-services/Actions and workflows.md

 - __Stop__
 - __Start__

-__Kubernetes Clustesrs__
+__Kubernetes Clusters__
 - __Pause__
 - __Resume__

 #### **Workflows**

 __Workflows__ take actions another step forward.
-They are scheduled automations that run on all resrouces from the same type in the environment.
+They are scheduled automations that run on all resources from the same type in the environment.
 Examples of workflows include:

 - Power-off all VMs in the environment every day at 6PM
-- Pause (scale to minimim) the dev K8s cluster every weekend
+- Pause (scale to minimum) the dev K8s cluster every weekend

 To learn how to create workflows in your Torque account, click [here](governance/workflows.md).